 Between the two, my life flows.”

 Indeed, spiritual life is about finding the balance between wisdom, which gives us the discrimination to discern the truth from the false and develop spiritual maturity, and love, which dissolves the ego (and the delusion of separation) as we resolve past unfulfilled desires and karma.

 I experienced this for the first time when I gave birth to my daughter.
 I had been meditating, repeating mantras, and doing other spiritual practices for both throughout my pregnancy; I also had a group of friends over to chant for hours the week before my due date.
 So when the day arrived, I was really inspired and ready!
 I wanted a water birth, and her dad had set up a tub in the living room ahead of time.

 When my water broke and I started having contractions, he called the midwife and filled the tub with warm water.
 The midwife said it would take a few hours for me to be ready.
 My baby, however, had other plans and was as ready as me.
 I yearned for the warm embrace of the water and got in the tub.

-Then everything simply happened on its own, and by the time the midwife arrived I was pretty much done.
-My body just knew what to do and I simply became a witness to the whole process.
-There was nothing for me to do, except to open up to the experience and allow my inner divine intelligence to manifest life, because my body was doing all the work and I was just watching while mumbling some mantras.
+Then everything simply happened on its own.
+My body knew what to do, and I mentally stepped aside to become a witness to the whole process.
+There was nothing for me to do, except opening up to the experience, allowing Divine Consciousness to manifest life.
+My body was doing all the work and I was just watching while mumbling some mantras.

 © 2011 Yol Swan.
 All rights reserved.